danburzo/toolbox/README.md

 }
 ```

-All the files inside will typically be available at `http://myBucketName.s3.amazonaws.com/path/to/file` but you can grab the exact URL from the _Static Website Hosting_ section in the _Properties_ tab.g
+All the files inside will typically be available at `http://myBucketName.s3.amazonaws.com/path/to/file` but you can grab the exact URL from the _Static Website Hosting_ section in the _Properties_ tab.

+This is super-useful for hosting video files, since S3 supports __partial content requests__ which is needed to loop `<video>` on your web pages.